Norwegian Police Security Service: History and organization

 The service was established in 1937 by direction of the Ministry of Justice led by Trygve Lie.
 It is responsible for monitoring and maintaining interior security in Norway.
 Known operational departments include counterintelligence unit, counterterrorism unit, counterproliferation and organized crime unit, counterextremism unit, investigation unit, surveillance unit, technology unit, security analysis unit and foreign citizens unit.
 In addition, PST is in charge of all VIP protection domestically and abroad except for the royal family, which has its own independent escort service.

-PST is, unlike all ordinary police services, not a part of the National Police Directorate, but placed directly under the Ministry of Justice and Public Security.
+PST is, unlike all ordinary police services, not subordinated to the National Police Directorate, but placed directly under the Ministry of Justice and Public Security.
 The agency is monitored by the Norwegian Parliamentary Intelligence Oversight Committee, after the debates concerning the Lund Report.

 The organization consists of Den sentrale enhet (central unit) which is located in Nydalen, Oslo, as well as regional offices in all the police regions.